More Myeloma Diagnosis

 Examination of the bone marrow is necessary to make the diagnosis of myeloma and to estimate the extent of the disease.
-A bone marrow biopsy is the procedure to collect a sample of bone marrow.
+A bone marrow aspiration and biopsy is the procedure to collect a sample of bone marrow.

 - Two types of bone marrow samples are taken: Liquid bone marrow (an aspirate) and solid bone marrow within bone core (a biopsy).
-The biopsy is usually performed on the hip bone.
+The test is usually performed on the back of the hip bone.

 - The bone marrow is examined under a microscope by a pathologist, a physician who specializes in diagnosing diseases by examining cells and tissues.

 - If plasma cells comprise 10% to 30% of the cells in the bone marrow, this supports the diagnosis of myeloma, in combination with M protein and X-ray findings.